 Our mission is to educate and empower future latino leaders.
 To provide them with the confidence, support, and skills necessary so they can take an active role in their community’s development.

-Mi Familia Vota (MFV) Education Fund’s Youth Leadership and Civic Engagement Program is a 5-month program designed to prepare and emerge the young Latino electorate (17-24-year-old) as agents of change through continuous civic engagement opportunities.
+Mi Familia Vota (MFV) Education Fund’s Youth Leadership and Civic Engagement Program is a 9-month program designed to prepare and emerge the young Latino electorate (17-24-year-old) as agents of change through continuous civic engagement opportunities.
 The program will be implemented in Houston, Texas.
-The program will be implemented in partnership with School Districts and Higher Learning Institutions, for example in Houston, partners include Lone Star College System’s Center for Civic Engagement, the University of Houston-Downtown and Houston ISD.
+The program will be implemented in partnership with School Districts and Higher Learning Institutions, for example in Houston, partners include Rice University’s Center for Civic Engagement, the University of Houston-Downtown and Houston ISD.

 The topics of the leadership program are designed to reflect the self-interest of young Latinos and to provide them with a better understanding of the connection between self-interest, civic engagement, and social change.
 Topics include: 1.
 What is leadership, and what is the youth agenda?
 2. Right to vote in the US- Past and Present Struggles; 3.
 Being the voice of the voiceless- immigration, voting, and citizenship; 4.
 Levels of government and the laws that affect us; 5.
 Past and present youth social movements.

 A crucial and unique component of the program is the access that Mi Familia Vota Education Fund provides to real campaigns and actions that address issues that are affecting our community.
 Non-mandatory aspects of the program include the opportunity to call, write, and/or meet an elected official for a discussion about an item of the youth political agenda not as advocacy, but as a skill and developmental knowledge activity.
-Additionally, students will be provided with opportunities to attend Congressional town hall meetings, elected bodies meetings (City Council, School board, etc.) , debate watch parties, press conferences, rallies, demonstrations, marches, and other civic engagement actions.
+Additionally, students will be provided with opportunities to attend Congressional town hall meetings, elected bodies meetings (City Council, School board, etc.), debate watch parties, press conferences, rallies, marches, and other civic engagement actions.
 Fellows will eventually learn to organize and lead events in their schools and communities.
 Events organized by Fellows in the past have included voter registration drives, Know Your Rights presentations, and Mayoral Debate town hall meeting.

 Vision and Purpose